bitsofinfo/testssl.sh-processor/README.md

 ## Related

-* If you would like to send alerts based on the results of the `testssl.sh` JSON result file output produced by this, take a look at [testssl.sh-alerts](https://github.com/bitsofinfo/testssl.sh-alerts) at https://github.com/bitsofinfo/testssl.sh-alerts
+* If you would like to react and send alerts or copy files around based on the results of the `testssl.sh` JSON result file output produced by this, take a look at [testssl.sh-alerts](https://github.com/bitsofinfo/testssl.sh-alerts) at https://github.com/bitsofinfo/testssl.sh-alerts

 * This tool was originally developed to consume `testssl.sh` command files generated as part of the [swarm-traefik-state-analyzer](https://github.com/bitsofinfo/swarm-traefik-state-analyzer/blob/master/docs/tlsssltools.md) project's [testsslcmdsgeneratory.py](https://github.com/bitsofinfo/swarm-traefik-state-analyzer/blob/master/docs/tlsssltools.md) script as part of a larger pipeline of scripts that continously monitors the state of applications deployed on Docker Swarm clusters.